• Skip to primary navigation

 Reddit users are also on the fence about the Extra card.
 While most see the card's potential, the reviews are mostly negative.

-One user states that their credit score increased 50 points with Experian, but their TransUnion score remained the same after one month of using the Extra card.
+One user states that their credit score increased by 50 points with Experian, but their TransUnion score remained the same after one month of using the Extra card.
 This makes sense since Extra doesn’t report to TransUnion.
 This user claims they used the Extra card daily to make their credit score increase so much.

-Another user had a $500 line of credit with the Extra card and used it consistently, but says Extra never reported the use for the first three months they had the card.
+Another user had a $500 line of credit with the Extra card and used it consistently but says Extra never reported the use for the first three months they had the card.

 Alternatives